 - Koloktos covers its weak point by various means, and the battle proceeds primarily by using the whip to strip them away before striking the core.
 It goes up a notch when he Turns Red, with Koloktos wielding six gigantic swords while shielding its weak point with an iron grate.
 One strategy is to detach three of its arms with your whip, then pick up one of those giant swords to knock off its remaining arms, legs, and then smash through the grate and strike its core, which itself must be repeated three times to win the battle.

-- In Mario & Luigi: Partners in Time, a younger Princess Shroob cannot be damaged until you destroy the shield protecting her.
-The elder Princess Shroob extends this pattern one step further: You cannot damage her until having destroyed her crown, but you can't strike the crown without attacking her feet to knock her down first.
-In all cases, the princesses recover after taking a few hits, forcing you to start the process over.
+- Mario & Luigi: Partners in Time: Princess Shroob cannot be damaged until you destroy the shield protecting her.
+The fight against the elder Princess Shroob extends this pattern one step further: You cannot damage her until having destroyed her crown, but you can't strike the crown without attacking her feet to knock her down first.
+In both cases, the princess recovers after taking a few hits, forcing you to start the process over.

 - Mario & Luigi: Bowser's Inside Story:

 - The giant Wiggler.
 It can only be damaged in the head after all its segments have been turned yellow (you do so by attacking the segments), but it will turn back to red in a short while, forcing you to repeat the process.